intel/pti-gpu/sdk/README.md

 This project is in active development.
 We decided to open it at this early stage to benefit from feedback and critisim of interested parties and early adopters.

+**Windows support is unsupported and incomplete:**

+- Kernel Name Demangling not present.
+- Release package not available.
+- SYCL Runtime Records unsupported in current oneAPI Release.

 ## Recent (version 0.7.0) update

 Starting version 0.7.0 **PTI SDK** implements the new functionality of Local collection.
 It enables starting and stopping collection anytime-anywhere in an application when run on the system with installed Level-Zero runtime supporting [1.9.0 specification](https://spec.oneapi.io/releases/index.html#level-zero-v1-9-0) and higher.